-- The controlling number of threads

-The number of threads will be determined using the following priority.

-1. The value specified in the environment variable OMP\NUM\THREADS

-2. The limit on the number of CPUs (The number of CPUs assigned to the process by the job)
+- The controlling number of threads - The number of threads will be determined using the following priority. - 1.
+The value specified in the environment variable OMP\NUM\THREADS - 2.
+The limit on the number of CPUs

-When the value specified in the environment variable OMP\NUM\THREADS exceeds the limit on the number of CPUs, the number of threads is the limit on the number of CPUs.
+When the number of threads exceeds the limit on the number of CPUs, the number of threads is the limit on the number of CPUs.